Options

 Attribute classes

-This section classifies attributes according to the subset of option types to which they apply.
+This section classifies some attributes according to the subset of option types to which they apply.
 The options themselves will be explained later in this page.

 Basic attributes